Patti LaBelle: Crossover success (1984–2009)

 In 1984, LaBelle recorded the songs "New Attitude" and "Stir It Up" for the soundtrack to the Eddie Murphy film, Beverly Hills Cop.
 Following the release of the film, "New Attitude" was released as a single in late 1984 and became LaBelle's first crossover solo hit, reaching number 17 on the Billboard Hot 100 and becoming a signature song.
 "Stir It Up" found similar success on pop radio and as a staple in dance clubs.
 In 1985, LaBelle performed on the TV special, Motown Returns to Apollo and also as part of the all-star benefit concert, Live Aid.
-LaBelle's notoriety from performing on these two specials made her a pop star and led to having her own television special later that same year.
+Her notoriety from performing on the two specials made her a pop star and led to having her own television special later that same year.
 Also in the same year, a video of a performance from her tour of that year was issued on VHS.
-During this period, LaBelle ended her contractual obligations to Philadelphia International and signed with MCA Records.
+During this time, LaBelle ended her contractual obligations to Philadelphia International and signed with MCA Records.